Mr. & Mrs. X: Critical reception

 According to Diamond Comic Distributors, Mr. & Mrs. X was the 15th best selling comic book in July 2018.
 Mr. & Mrs. X #1 was the 141st best selling comic book in 2018.

 The critical reception for Mr. and Mrs. X was largely positive, with reviewers such as Jamie Lovett from ComicBook.com and Joshua Davison from Bleeding Cool giving the first issue an 8.5.
-Early issues 1-4 were commended for their energetic storytelling and engaging character dynamics, with Lovett frequently rating them 8.0, he noted Kelly Thompson’s writing and Oscar Bazaldua’s artwork as key strengths, capturing the charm and humor of Rogue and Gambit's relationship.
+Early issues 1–4 were commended for their energetic storytelling and engaging character dynamics, with Lovett frequently rating them 8.0, he noted Thompson’s writing and Bazaldua’s artwork as key strengths, capturing the charm and humor of Rogue and Gambit's relationship.

 As the series progressed, Lovett continued to review the issues positively, particularly around issue 5, where the narrative slowed down to focus on the newlyweds' relationship.
 However, by issues 8 to 10, Lovett’s reviews dipped slightly, with ratings of 6.0, pointing out that these installments felt more like setup and lacked the tight execution of earlier issues.
 In the final issues 11 and 12, Lovett praised the series for its action-packed conclusion and the focus on both Gambit and Rogue's marriage, with ComicBook.com's Chase Magnett also highlighting the satisfying wrap-up to their story.
 It was celebrated for its entertaining mix of superhero action and heartfelt romantic drama.